kirbpowell/terminal-stuff/README.md

 ## A note on how to use some of the plugins in the .vimrc

-* To open up NERDTree, you can use `\t` to open up the NERDTree pane.
+* To open up NERDTree, you can use `<space>t` to open up the NERDTree pane.
 If you want, you can also uncomment a line inside the .vimrc to have this pane open up automatically on startup.

-* You can open up TagBar, to look at your tags, via `\b`
+* You can open up TagBar, to look at your tags, via `<space>b`

 * You can open up SuperMan, from within ViM, with `K`.
 Of course, you can set this to whatever you'd like.